 The relationship between a manager and their team is undeniably important.
 For mobile workers, a manager is often the only person they are in touch with at the office.
 It’s the manager’s job to provide the tools and information employees need to do their jobs.
 This level of support allows managers to build trust with their teams.

-Mobile workforce management software creates a strong connection between managers and employees, which often results in a more engaged workforce.
+Mobile workforce management software facilitates real-time communication and creates a strong connection between managers and employees, which often results in a more engaged workforce.

-- Managers can instantly answer questions via voice messaging, video call, or chat.
+- Managers can instantly answer questions via voice messaging, video calls, or chat

 Manage Logistics With Ease

-Managing the scheduling, paperwork, and payroll for a large, dispersed workforce is a time-consuming task, not to mention tedious.
+Managing the scheduling, paperwork, and payroll for a large, dispersed workforce is time-consuming, not to mention tedious.
 Traditionally, each task had its own siloed data tank accessible only by the HR team.
-Workforce management technology is changing that.
+Mobile workforce management technology is changing that.

 - Creates a secure, single sign-on platform to manage all employee data